Sway007/Sway007/README.md

 - 📫 How to reach me **yansw007@gmail.com**

-> Mathematics empowers our thinking
+> Mathematic empowers our thinking